 Be one of the first to receive a new Stuart Hall Library membership card.
 As part of our 25th Anniversary celebrations, we have invited artists Larry Achiampong and Jade Montserrat to present artwork on commemorative limited edition membership cards for the library.

-First, register your membership to the Stuart Hall Library, choose one of the following two designs and email email@example.com or speak to a member of library staff with your preference.
-We will then notify you when your card is ready to pick up from the library.
+First, register your membership to the Stuart Hall Library, choose one of the following two designs below and pick up your card on your next visit.

 Jade Montserrat ‘Covering her body with graphite dancing as a pencil’ (2017)